 All the hardware items you need to have to successfully dictate while doing other things.

-Things like taking a walk, ironing, exercising, driving etc and have your words be transcribed by Dragon when you get back to your computer.
+I’m talking about creating tons of content by dictating while taking a walk, ironing, exercising, gardening etc and have your words be transcribed by Dragon when you get back to your computer.

 In this article, I’m going to share with you exactly everything you will need to start your walking and talking dictation with Dragon Professional Individual.
 One of the many benefits of Dragon Professional Individual is that you’re able to dictate into a voice recorder when you’re out and about and when you come home, you can upload that our your file to your Dragon software and have it transcribed into words.
 This is exactly what I do most of the times and over the years I have collected bits and pieces to complete what I call my walking and talking on the go dictation bag.
 I’m going to now share with you what that bag contains.